SJLewer/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-1. Metric to test: Reliability as measured by maintenance ratings.
+1. _Metric to test:_ Reliability as measured by maintenance ratings.
 Is there a statistical difference between the distribution means from multiple samples?

-2. Null or alternative hypothesis:
+2. _Hypotheses:_
   * Null Hypothesis: The means of all groups are equal.

   * Alternative Hypothesis:  At least one of the means are different from all other groups.

-3. Statistical test:  One-way analysis of variance (ANOVA) is used to compare the means of a continuous numerical variable (e.g., maintenance rating) across a number of groups (e.g., car manufacturers).
+3. _Statistical test:_  One-way analysis of variance (ANOVA) is used to compare the means of a continuous numerical variable (e.g., maintenance rating) across a number of groups (e.g., car manufacturers).

   * Assumptions:

     a) The dependent variable is numerical and continuous, and the independent variables are categorical

     b) The dependent variable is considered to be normally distributed

     c) The variance among the group shoudl be very similar

-4. Data needed to run an ANOVA statistical test:
+4. _Data needed to run an ANOVA statistical test:_

   * Identify vehicle types made by MechaCar and randomly select samples of similar vehicle types made by other manufacturers.

   * Create a single dataframe of the data sets, including vehicle type, manufacturer, and maintenance rating.

 ___
 ## Resources